moneytech/curlhttpfs/README.md

   * Vim(1) will create an seemingly endless loop trying to write swapfiles with different names on the RO-filesystem.
 Don't try to write any files there.

+  * There are a few unchecked buffers here and there, they should be
+    fixed: strcpy, strcat, sprintf.
+Buffer length of URL should be increased.
+Structure names and properties could be refactored for better naming and clarity.

+  * Logging should be optional (mount option).

+  * Should add curl options to specify timeouts and think about how to handle those.